 Aleta Pritzo was one of my first customers to have a tower garden delivered in April, 2012.
 She’s been working on “cleaning up” her diet with more healthy foods.
 Because she was buying a lot of organic produce, Aleta was anxious to start growing some of her own.
 Read more

-It’s exciting to see how quickly the tomatoes are growing now that the weather is consistently warm.
+It’s exciting to see how quickly the tomatoes are looking good in my tower garden now that the weather is consistently warm.
 I expect the heritage cherry tomatoes pictured here will begin ripening very soon and there are plenty of them on this plant.